Daniel A. Gilbert: Law enforcement

 The funeral procession of George E. Brennan, with Gilbert as one of the pallbearers.

-Gilbert was made supervisor of district 5 of the Chicago Police Department in 1932.
+Gilbert was made supervisor of division 5 of the Chicago Police Department in 1932.

-Gilbert applied to be a police driver for the Chicago Police Department in 1912, and listed his birthdate as August 31, 1885, due to the age requirement of 24.
+Gilbert applied to be a police driver for the Chicago Police Department in 1912, and listed his birthdate as August 31, 1885, due to the minimum age requirement of 24.
 He gave his actual birthdate when he applied again in 1914, but his first submission remained his officially recognized birthdate.
-He later had it officially changed to 1889 to avoid a forced retirement.
+In 1948, he successfully sued to have it officially changed to 1889 to avoid a forced retirement.
 Gilbert became a police officer on April 6, 1917, and was promoted to sergeant on May 6, 1922, lieutenant on August 2, 1924, and captain on January 25, 1926.
 In May 1920, Gilbert and W.H.
 Beehan arrested 12 people and recovered $12,050 worth of property, the most for both categories that month in Chicago.
 From 1931 to December 5, 1932, he served as a supervising captain.

+Political boss George E. Brennan was a friend of Gilbert and he was a pallbearer at Brennan's funeral in 1928.

 Commissioner James P. Allman reorganized the police department on July 30, 1932.
-The uniformed division was separated and divided into six districts, each with its own supervisor, across Chicago.
-Gilbert was made supervisor of the 5th district.
+The uniformed division was separated and divided into six division, each with its own supervisor, across Chicago.
+Gilbert was made supervisor of the 5th division.

 State's Attorney Thomas J. Courtney selected Gilbert to replace chief investigator Pat Roche starting December 5, 1932.
 Commissioner James P. Allman appointed Gilbert to replace Ira J. McDowell as head of the uniformed division on Chicago police department on April 4, 1935, making him one of the highest-ranking officials.
 However, Gilbert returned to his position as chief investigator on July 13.
 Gilbert was the head of the police investigation into the kidnapping of John Factor's son, for which Roger Touhy claimed that he was "railroaded" by Gilbert, and the manhunt for John Dillinger occurred during his tenure.

-Political boss George E. Brennan was a friend of Gilbert and he was a pallbearer at Brennan's funeral in 1928.
-In 1940, Oscar Nelson, the Republican nominee for Cook County State's Attorney, claimed that Gilbert met Frank Nitti in Hot Springs, Arkansas, the previous year and played golf on a daily basis; Gilbert denied the allegations.
+In 1940, Oscar Nelson, the Republican nominee for Cook County State's Attorney, claimed that Gilbert met with organized crime figure Frank Nitti in Hot Springs, Arkansas, the previous year and played golf on a daily basis; Gilbert denied the allegations.